 The good news was that mom’s homeowners policy covered the losses.
 The bad news was that her roommate continued to invite anybody and everybody to the dorm with alarming regularity.

 Dolly and Dean had saved for years to buy their vacation home at the beach.
 They had enjoyed most of the summer there but hadn’t been at the home for more than a month.
 When they received the water bill—for $1,965—they were stunned.
 Making a quick trip back to the seashore to see what was amiss, they discovered that the refrigerator water dispenser line had sprung a leak.

 The good news was that insurance paid for the damage.
 The bad news was that Dolly and Dean had to replace much of the flooring and some of the furniture throughout the home.
-Tip: Either shut off the water source when you leave a residence empty for any time or invest in a water leak sensor that will send a message to your smartphone or shut off the water.
+Tip: Either shut off the water source when you leave a residence empty for any time or invest in a water leak sensor that will send a message to your smartphone.

 Talk with Your Broker